mdarocha/NOKIA-PK/README.md

 Use `git clone --recursive` when cloning to make sure submodules are included

-If missing submodules, use `git submodule init` or `git submodule update`
+If missing submodules, use ` git submodule update --init --recursive hiberlite googletest`